cornelialiu/CodeFestAtDCSIL/README.md

   * TorBird contains source code finished until [kilobolt tutorial Day 7](http://www.kilobolt.com/introduction.html)
   * TorBird_init contains source code of what libGX initialized

+### If you are reading this, thank you for checking up again after we finished this work shop.
+I hope you get some experience of how android dev works and kind of know where to start.
+I apologize for not finishing up everything we planned and didn't get chance to make sure the HelloWorld app works on your device.

+To be honest, everything we do when it comes develop an app are mostly open source and free to public.
+You can't imagine how many resource you can get from Internet.
+All the stuff I had in this tutorial were from online.
+Hopefully now you know where to find help and built up interest of searching for tutorials to learn.